Children & Teen Fiction

 —By Lois Lenski, Originally Published in 1945

-The first of Lenskis regional series Strawberry Girl earning the Newberry Award is set in a little-known backwoods region of Florida.
+Strawberry Girl earned the Newberry Award to Lenski.
 Part of the story revolves around the on-going feud between the hardworking Boyers who proudly call themselves Florida Crackers and their shiftless neighbours.
 The story unfolds through the eyes of the main character, Birdie Boyer who is about ten years old.
 Her straightforward manner and simplistic views of her families struggle to make their new Strawberry and Oarnge farm prosper despite heat, droughts and cold snaps go on to give this rustic story heart.

 January 2024